 PlagTracker: "Caters to plagiarism detection needs of students, teachers, publishers, and site owners.
 PlagTracker checks for the content that follows American Psychological Association (APA), Modern Language Association (MLA), and Chicago style of citations.
 Benefits offered to teachers include student management, custom filter, grading system, live document view, document cross check, and tracking system" (Technavio, 2016, n.p.).
 The website www.plagtracker.com provides account management and COA services.

-Turnitin: "Provides instructors with tools to engage students in the writing process, provide personalized feedback, and assess student progress over time.
+Turnitin: "Provides instructors with tools to engage students in the writing process, provides personalized feedback, and assesses student progress over time.
 It is used by more than 26 million students at 15,000 institutions in 140 countries" (Technavio, 2016, n.p.).
-Given that this study uses Turnitin, the following is a further review of the academic literature regarding Turnitin.
+Given that this study uses Turnitin, the following is a further brief review of the academic literature regarding Turnitin.

 Heather (2010) quoted a JISC-PAS study the concluded that “Turnitin is the global leader in electronic plagiarism detection, is a tried and trusted system and over 80% of UK universities have adopted it” (p.
 3).
 Hill and Page (2009) reported that “the results of our brief study indicate that Turnitin is the more accurate platform based on its higher successful detection rate and the lower false detection rate” (p.
 177).
 Turnitin (2011) emphasizes the importance of their service as they stated: